Q: Does AOMEI Image Deploy support UEFI boot machines?

-We advise you to open the image deploy tool, click the “Create bootable WinPE manually” button and add some necessary drivers and retry.
+We advise you to open the image deploy tool, click the “Create bootable WinPE manually” button and add some necessary drivers to recreate the WinPE ISO and then retry.

 Q: Why you get the message “Restored failed (error code:32781)” when you deploy images?

-Please open the Image Deploy tool, click the “Create bootable WinPE manually” button and add some necessary drivers.
+Please open the Image Deploy tool, click the “Create bootable WinPE manually” button, and add some necessary drivers to recreate the WinPE ISO.
 And then, please retry to deploy the image again.